Special Education (SPED)

 Prerequisite(s): SPED 512.

-SPED 580 Supervised Internship in Special Education 3 Credits
+SPED 555 Introduction to Research in Special Education 3 Credits

 SPED 590 Professional Seminar in Special Education 3 Credits

 This course addresses the current issues in the field of special education.
 Students will synthesize research and literature from the field of special education to address current issues and practice.
 Collaboratively, students will examine one area of special education through research and presentation.
-A reflective comprehensive view of special education including assessment, instruction, inclusive practice, assistive technology, Autism Spectrum Disorder, behavior, literacy etc. will be shared.
-Students are expected to complete a comprehensive exam in these related special education topics and submit 100 hours of supervised field hours.
-This course should be taken in the final semester of the MA program as it is the culminating reflective course of study.
+A reflective comprehensive view of special education topics and issues will be examined.
+Students are expected to complete a comprehensive exam and will apply theory to practice in related field experiences.
+This course is the capstone course, and should be taken in the final semester of the MA program as it is the culminating reflective course of study.

 Prerequisite(s): Permission of instructor.